How Much Do Directory Websites Make? 5 Revenue Streams to Consider

 - Leveraging user-generated content to expand coverage cost-effectively

-Many directory owners report that reaching the first 10,000 monthly visitors represents the most challenging phase, with growth often accelerating once this threshold is crossed.
+Many directory owners report that reaching the first 10,000 monthly visitors represents the most challenging phase, with growth often accelerating once this threshold is crossed due to network effects and improved search rankings.

 Standing Out in a Competitive Landscape